 We begin by placing young students in classes in which the older students are already reading.
-All children want to “do what the big kids can do,” and, as the intriguing work that absorbs the older students involves reading, there is a natural lure for the younger children.
+All children want to ‘do what the big kids do’, and as the intriguing work that absorbs the older students involves reading, there is a natural lure for the younger children.

 The student begins by learning the phonetic sounds of the alphabet, using their growing knowledge to read and write increasingly complex words and sentences.
 Mastery of the basic skills normally develops so smoothly that students tend to exhibit a sudden “explosion into reading”.

-In Montessori, we use hands-on learning materials that make abstract concepts clear and concrete.
+In Montessori, we use hands-on learning materials that help to make abstract concepts more clear and understandable.
 Students can literally see and explore what is going on.
 Our approach to teaching mathematics is based on research of Drs.
 Maria Montessori and Jean Piaget.
 It offers a clear and logical strategy for helping students both understand and develop a sound foundation in mathematics and geometry.

 Montessori overcame this obstacle by developing a concrete representation of the decimal system.
 Units are represented by single, one centimetre beads; tens are made up of a bar of ten unit beads strung together; hundreds are squares made up of ten bars; and thousands are cubes made up often hundred squares.

 Together, they form a visually and intellectually impressive tool for learning.
 Great numbers can be formed by very young children.
 “Please bring me three thousands, five hundreds, six tens and one unit”.

 From the foundation, all of the operations in Mathematics, such as the addition of quantities into the thousands, become clear and concrete, allowing the child to internalize a clear image of how the process works.